Best £1 Deposit Casinos in the UK 2026 — Tested & Verified

 Visa Debit

 Visa Debit is the most consistent £1 method in the UK market.
 All four operators above accept £1 on Visa Debit.
 Deposits post instantly.
-Withdrawals back to the same card typically clear in 1–3 working days, and inside 24 hours at BetWright on the runs we observed.
+Withdrawals back to the same card typically clear in 1 to 3 working days, and inside 24 hours at BetWright on the runs we observed.
 Credit cards aren’t permitted for UK gambling deposits, so “Visa” on a UK casino’s cashier always means debit.

 Instant Bank Transfer (Open Banking)